The Lost World: Jurassic Park: Plot

 Four years after the events on Isla Nublar, (Note: As depicted in Jurassic Park (1993).) a British family anchors their yacht off a beach on Isla Sorna and comes ashore, unaware of the genetically engineered dinosaurs on the island.
-Their daughter, Cathy Bowman, wanders off and is attacked by a group of Compsognathus.
+Their daughter, Cathy Bowman, wanders off and is attacked by a pack of Compsognathus but survives the encounter.

 Peter Ludlow, nephew of Dr. John Hammond, uses the incident to oust Hammond and gain control of InGen.
-The company's second facility, "Site B" on Isla Sorna, was where the dinosaurs were cloned, but the island was abandoned during a hurricane several years earlier.
+The company's second facility, "Site B" on Isla Sorna, was where the dinosaurs were cloned before moving them to the park in Nublar, but the island was abandoned during a hurricane several years earlier.
 Ludlow plans to exploit Isla Sorna's dinosaurs to save InGen, prompting Hammond to request Dr. Ian Malcolm's help in documenting the creatures to promote a non-interference policy.
 Ian's girlfriend, paleontologist Dr. Sarah Harding, is already on Isla Sorna, leading Ian to reluctantly agree to go, but only to retrieve her.
-Ian travels to Isla Sorna with equipment specialist and engineer, Eddie Carr, and video documentarian and activist, Nick Van Owen.
+Ian travels to Isla Sorna with equipment specialist and engineer Eddie Carr and video documentarian and activist Nick Van Owen.
 They find Sarah and discover that Ian's daughter Kelly has stowed away in their research trailer.
 Ludlow and a mercenary team arrive on the island to capture dinosaurs, with help from big-game hunters Roland Tembo and Ajay Sidhu.

 Ian's group realizes that Ludlow intends to ship the captured specimens to San Diego for a new Jurassic Park, using a nearly finished amphitheater that Hammond abandoned in favor of the Isla Nublar site.
 Nick and Sarah free the captured dinosaurs, and the animals wreak havoc on the InGen team's camp.
 On the way back to the trailer, Nick rescues an injured Tyrannosaurus rex infant that Roland used as bait to hunt its father.
 Knowing this will bring the baby's parents to them, Ian takes Kelly to safety and returns to the trailer to warn Sarah and Nick.
 They successfully treat the infant, but the parents arrive, having tracked the infant's scent.
 The adult Tyrannosaurs reclaim their infant and destroy the trailer by overturning and pushing it partially over the cliff before leaving the area.
-Eddie arrives with a rope to rescue them and attempts to pull the trailer back up with his SUV, but the engine noise attracts both Tyrannosaurs again, where they tear Eddie's SUV apart, and devour him.
+Eddie arrives with a rope to rescue them and attempts to pull the trailer back up with his SUV, but the engine noise attracts the attention of both Tyrannosaur adults again, where they tear Eddie's SUV apart, and devour him.